-All passengers, including children below 12 years old, who have been in Bangladesh, Ethiopia (effective 28 August), India, Indonesia, Kazakhstan, Nepal, Pakistan, Philippines, South Africa or USA within the last 14 days before travelling to Hong Kong must present the following documents to be allowed entry.
+All passengers, including children below 12 years old, who have been in Bangladesh, Ethiopia, India, Indonesia, Kazakhstan, Nepal, Pakistan, Philippines, South Africa, United Kingdom (effective from 01 Oct) or USA within the last 14 days before travelling to Hong Kong must present the following documents to be allowed entry.

 Only the following passengers will be allowed entry into Hong Kong without additional documentation:

 - Passengers who are transiting through Hong Kong (must fulfil transit requirement)

 - Crew – both operating and deadheading (must undergo a COVID-19 test on arrival)

 Sea crew arriving in Hong Kong via the Hong Kong International Airport (HKIA) are required to present the following documents to the Department of Health upon arrival.

 - Approval letter from the Marine Department

 - COVID-19 negative test report collected within 48 hours before boarding the flight from Dubai to Hong Kong, and

 Sea crew who fail to present and submit any of the required documents will be denied entry to Hong Kong and their respective shipping companies/agents must arrange their return to their country of origin.

 After entering Hong Kong, sea crew must take a COVID-19 PCR test at the Department of Health’s testing centre at HKIA and wait for the results there.